 The next city I visited and stayed in was Salem.
-I spent the most time in Salem, nearly 5 days in total.
+I spent the most amound of time in Salem, nearly 5 days in total.
 By the time I got here the initial awe of India started to wear off and feelings of deep appreciation and respect were mainly what occupied me.
 I was insanely curious about everything around me and their culture.
 I tried to absorb as much of it as I could.

 While here I tried to start focusing on capturing scenes of daily life.
 Looking for what is different to me is endless.
 Once I started just appreciating the mundane of India, that’s when the beauty of our differences started to become more evident to me.